-After pairing your mug with the smartphone app you can monitor the exact temperature of your drink, and set what temperature you want to drink it at - the app will then notify you once it's cooled to that precise degree, and will use the heater to keep it there.
+After pairing your mug with the Ember app on your phone you can monitor the exact temperature of your drink, and set what temperature you want to drink it at.
+The app will then notify you (including on your smart watch) once it's reached that precise degree, and will use the heater to keep it there.

-There are some downsides.
-The end of the cup tends to be a bit hotter than the rest thanks to sitting right above the heating element, and at £80/$80 the price will be a sticking point for some.
-But if you're the type of person who tends to get distracted mid-mug, the Ember will save you from gross cold tea forever.
+It takes a bit of getting used to, as you don't expect the last bit of your coffee to still be piping hot, and at a starting price of £99.99/$99.99 the cost will be a sticking point for some.
+(You can still buy the original, cheaper Ember from Amazon, though.)
+And if you're the type of person who tends to get distracted mid-mug, the Ember will save you from gross cold tea forever.

 Joule Sous Vide

 If you're tempted by the Anova, the Joule Sous Vide is a similar device with a few upgrades - and a slightly higher price to match.

 Much like the Anova, this is a smart sous vide that you can use to heat up a pan of water, all controlled entirely from a smartphone app.
 Just like the Anova, it connects over either Bluetooth or Wi-Fi, with the app giving you notifications, recipe ideas, and step-by-step cooking instructions.